Superphysics Superphysics

 Therefore all these books have been composed out of the writings of Moses, Joshua, and other records, by one and the same hand, after the beginning of the reign of Saul, and before the 8th year of David.

 Samuel was a sacred writer, 1 Sam. x.
 25. acquainted with the history of Moses and the Judges, 1 Sam. xii.
-8, 9, 10, 11, 12. and had leisure in the reign of Saul, and sufficient authority to compose these books.
+8, 9, 10, 11, 12.
+He had leisure in the reign of Saul, and sufficient authority to compose these books.

 He was a Prophet, and judged Israel all the days of his life, and was in the greatest esteem with the people.